- Retrospective on Milos, Sifnos, Serifos, Syros and Andros 2020 Trip

 After taking a few photos from the harbour, I noticed the wind had dropped and decided to seize the opportunity to get my drone out for its first flight on Sifnos!
 Feeling ambitious, I decided to see if I could fly out towards the monastery at Chrisopigi a few hundred metres south-west of the beach.

-Things started out okay: the drone made it out to the monastery rather quickly and I started recording some video.
+Things started okay: the drone made it out to the monastery rather quickly and I started recording some video.
 Thinking it would be a good time to try out one of the ‘quick shot’ modes to get a 360-degree panorama of the monastery, I set it up and let it start recording.
 About halfway through, it complained of strong wind conditions so I cancelled the recording and started to fly back.

 At this point, the signal cut out and I was faced with a blank video feed which is never a good sign.
 I wasn’t too worried though, as the drone is programmed to return to ‘home’ when it loses connection.
-‘Home’ in this case being my current location.
+‘Home’ in this case is my current location.
 However, when the signal returned a few (very long) moments later, I was surprised to find the drone closer to the monastery, seemingly trying to finish its quick-shot recording!

 This was a bit alarming as, by now, the battery was starting to get low.
 Once again, I cancelled the recording and started to fly back in manual mode.
 Fortunately, the signal stayed connected this time.
 Less fortunately, I realised the wind was working against the drone, slowing it down and causing the battery to drain faster in its attempt to make it back to me.